Bill Maher: Early life and education

-William Maher was born in New York City.
-His father, William Aloysius Maher Jr., was a network news editor and radio announcer, and his mother, Julie Maher (née Berman), was a nurse.
+William Maher was born in New York City on January 20, 1956.
+His father, William Aloysius Maher Jr., was a network news editor and radio announcer, and his mother, Julie Maher, was a nurse.
 He was raised in his Irish-American father's Roman Catholic religion.
 Until his early teens, he was unaware that his mother, whose family was from Hungary, was Jewish.
-Owing to his disagreement with the Catholic Church's doctrine about birth control, Maher's father stopped taking Maher and his sister to Catholic Mass when Maher was thirteen.
+Owing to his disagreement with the Catholic Church's doctrine concerning birth control, Maher's father stopped taking Maher and his sister to Catholic Mass when Maher was thirteen.

 Maher was raised in River Vale, New Jersey, and graduated from Pascack Hills High School in Montvale in 1974.
-He then attended Cornell University, where he double-majored in English and history, and graduated in 1978.
+He then attended Cornell University, where he double-majored in English literature and history.
+He graduated in 1978 with a Bachelor of Arts.
 Maher has said, "Selling pot allowed me to get through college and make enough money to start off in comedy."

 Career

 Early career

 Maher began his career as a comedian and actor.
 He was host of the New York City comedy club Catch a Rising Star in 1979.
 Maher began appearing on Johnny Carson's and David Letterman's shows in 1982.
+In 1984 he served as "announcer and sidekick" in all six episodes of the Disney Channel's Steve Allen's Music Room.

 He made limited television appearances including on Sara (1985), Max Headroom (1987), Murder, She Wrote (1989, 1990), and Charlie Hoover (1991).
 His feature film debut was in D.C.
 Cab (1983).
-He later appeared in Ratboy (1986), House II: The Second Story (1987), Cannibal Women in the Avocado Jungle of Death (1988), Newhart (1988), hosted the talk show Midnight Hour on CBS (1990) and Pizza Man (1991).
+He later appeared in Ratboy (1986), House II: The Second Story (1987), Cannibal Women in the Avocado Jungle of Death (1988), Newhart (1988), hosted the talk show Midnight Hour on CBS (1990) and appeared in Pizza Man (1991).